-Those interested in free membership in AWIS may join the AWIS community; Stanford AWIS memberships for students are supported through the offices of WISE Ventures (Vice Provost for Faculty Development and Diversity & Vice Provost for Graduate Education), the Schools of Earth, Energy, and Environmental Sciences, Engineering, and Humanities and Sciences, and the Stanford School of Medicine: Career Center, Graduate Education, & Office of Postdoctoral Affairs.
+Those interested in free membership in AWIS may join the AWIS community; Stanford AWIS memberships for students are supported through the offices of WISE Ventures (Office of Faculty Development & Vice Provost for Graduate Education), the Schools of Earth, Energy, and Environmental Sciences, Engineering, and Humanities and Sciences, and the Stanford School of Medicine: Career Center, Graduate Education, & Office of Postdoctoral Affairs.

 Hermanas in STEM

 Hermanas in STEM started in 2013 for Hispanic/Chicana/Latina graduate students and postdocs in STEM to gather over lunch each quarter for camaraderie, sharing accomplishments (& frustrations), and discussing career/academic/personal issues in the context of being Latinx in STEM.
 From time to time, the group will also have guest speakers to share their stories.

 Sisters in STEM

 The Stanford SWE section provides career and academic development opportunities for undergraduate and graduate students in engineering and promotes the study of engineering and engineering fundamentals to local youth through outreach work.

 Stanford Women in Fluid Dynamics (SWiFD)